ZPdesu/MindTheGap/README.md

 </p>

 ## Description
-Official Implementation of "<a href="https://arxiv.org/abs/2012.09036">Improved StyleGAN Embedding: Where are the Good Latents?</a>".
+Official Pytorch Implementation of "<a href="https://arxiv.org/abs/2110.08398"> Mind the Gap: Domain Gap Control for Single Shot Domain Adaptation for Generative Adversarial Networks</a>".

 ## Getting Started